noddycode/ModBot/README.md

     node ./main.js ./botConfig.json

-While this is the only thing required, [PM2](http://pm2.keymetrics.io/) is recommended in place of nohup to run the bot as a daemon.
+[PM2](http://pm2.keymetrics.io/) is recommended in place of nohup to run the bot as a daemon.

+##Permissions

+To run properly, any bots running this code should have the following permissions:
+* Manage Server
+* Manage Roles
+* Read Messages
+* Send Messages

+More permissions may be required as the bot is developed.

 Built using [Discord.js](https://discord.js.org/#/)